wojwozniak/wojwozniak/README.md

 ![Git](https://img.shields.io/static/v1?style=for-the-badge&message=Git&color=F05032&logo=Git&logoColor=FFFFFF&label=)
 ![C++](https://img.shields.io/static/v1?style=for-the-badge&message=C%2B%2B&color=00599C&logo=C%2B%2B&logoColor=FFFFFF&label=)

 ## My work
-I didn't create portfolio site yet, but you can check out my work <a href="https://wojwozniak.github.io/">here</a>
+You can check out some of my smaller projects <a href="https://wojwozniak.github.io/">here</a>

+<a href="https://pustynnaburza.dabrowagornicza.zhp.pl/">One of websites i have created (based on wordpress)</a>

 ## Contact
 The easiest way to contact me is by e-mail (wozniak.wojciech@protonmail.com) or by a Twitter DM.
 I am open to any offers!